Prarthana Samaj: History

 The movement was started as a movement for religious and social reform.
 The precursor of the Prarthana Samaj in Mumbai was the Paramahamsa Sabha, a secret society for the furtherance of liberal ideas by Ram Balkrishna Jaykar and others in Mumbai.
 It was secret in order to avoid the wrath of the powerful and conservative elements.

-The Prarthana Samaj members were followers of the great religious tradition of the Marathi Sant Mat like Namdev and Tukaram.
+The Prarthana Samaj members were followers of the great religious tradition of the Marathi Sant Mat like Dnyaneshwar, Namdev and Tukaram.
 Although the adherents of Prarthana Samaj were devoted theists, they also worshipped formless god.
 They drew their nourishment from the Hindu scriptures such as Bhagavad Gita, Upanishads and used the hymns of the old Marathi "poet-saints" in their prayers.
 Their ideas trace back to the devotional poems of the Vitthalas as part of the Vaishnava bhakti devotional movements of the thirteenth century in southern Maharashtra.
-The Marathi poets had inspired a movement of resistance to the Mughals.
 Beyond religious concerns, the primary focus of the Prarthana Samaj was on social and cultural reform.